Our Team

 • Javier is an active architect with over 18 years of experience with a keen focus on Water Sustainability.
 He has completed a wide variety of projects in several parts of the world including Germany, the US, Dubai, and Mexico (www.toniclab.mx).
 Born and raised in San Miguel de Allende, Javier has always been aware of the issues but most importantly the opportunities that the water crisis in our region represents in our society.
 His Master thesis “Cachinches Green Corridor” has been considered by Adaptur and GIZ Germany as one of 3 projects that have the potential to stop the effects of climate change in our watershed.
 This lifetime project is a proposal to regenerate the ecological corridor and create a Linear Park on the Cachinches Stream in San Miguel de Allende; restoring its perennial flow and reactivating the environmental services of this important body of water for the benefit of the entire community.

 • Lyn Knox worked at the Francis Family Foundation for 20 years as a Program Officer for their grant-making program before retiring and moving to San Miguel de Allende in 2017.
 Previously, Lyn worked as the Director of Private and Family Foundations of the Greater Kansas City Community Foundation.
 Lyn has “worked in philanthropy in one form or another for 30 years.
 From the Peace Corps in Africa, to six years with the San Francisco Mayor’s Office, through experiences on the staff of two California non-profits and as a consultant grant writer before returning to Kansas City.”
-Lyn began volunteering with Caminos de Agua in 2017 before joining the board in 2019.
+Lyn, also a former registered dietitian concerned about nutrition and health, began volunteering with Caminos de Agua in 2017 before joining the board in 2019.
 She is the founder of the organization’s Institutional Funding Committee, and she works closely with the Executive Director on grant opportunities.

 Technical Advisors